 - ENG 102: English Composition 2

 - SOC 101: Sociology (Recommended)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to demonstrate an understanding of:

-- Different theoretical and analytical perspectives on urban life.
+- Analyze and apply different theoretical and analytical perspectives of urban life.

 General Education Outcomes (GEOs)